Robert Williamson from Raleigh, NC

 DELIGHTFULLY ENTERAINING CAPTURED YOUR IMAGINATION

 beyond expectations magnificent vocals particulaty the fairy godmother cinderella and the prince in sync throughout the the performance costume changes beyonf comprehension scenic design is outstanding overal five stars is not adequate

 This show was wonderful!
 My daughter, daughter in law and 4 year old granddaughter, loved it!
 The Rogers and Hammerstein version is my favorite.
 Thank you for bringing it to Indy! 👑

-Please note: The term Cape Cod Melody Tent and/or Rodgers and Hammerstein's Cinderella - The Musical as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Cape Cod Melody Tent and/or Rodgers and Hammerstein's Cinderella - The Musical and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Cape Cod Melody Tent and/or Rodgers and Hammerstein's Cinderella - The Musical and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Emerson Colonial Theater and/or Rodgers and Hammerstein's Cinderella - The Musical as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Emerson Colonial Theater and/or Rodgers and Hammerstein's Cinderella - The Musical and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Emerson Colonial Theater and/or Rodgers and Hammerstein's Cinderella - The Musical and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.